 This clever little device can be positioned on your back with special adhesives or worn on a necklace.
 Smaller and with more built-in sensors, it will monitor your posture for up to 30 hours.
 If it notices your posture could do with improvement, it’ll gently vibrate, making you more mindful of how you’re sitting.
 Sound annoying?
 It is.
 But over time, as you'll discover in our Upright Go 2 review, it can help you develop better posture.
 Bear in mind you'll need to put in the hard work yourself, though.

 Posture corrector developed with the London Spine Clinic

-Developed in conjunction with the London Spine Clinic, the BACK Posture Hero pulls your shoulders back and straightens your spine to get you straightened up while reducing slouching and relieving back and neck pain.
-It's been designed to make you aware of good posture and help break bad habits, and it's made with breathable, lightweight and comfortable materials in muted tones so that you can wear it under clothing without anyone noticing.
+Developed in conjunction with the London Spine Clinic, the BACK Posture Hero pulls your shoulders back and straightens your spine, to get you straightened up while reducing slouching and relieving back and neck pain.
+It's made with breathable, lightweight and comfortable materials in muted tones so that you can wear it under clothing without anyone noticing.

 It goes on like a backpack and is best worn for a few hours every day for a couple of weeks; after that you should have adjusted to your new and improved posture, and can carry on without it.

 The best posture corrector for first-time users

 + Easy to use